 • Spend some time out at night, on a balcony, and check the level of noise with doors and windows open.

-• Also, investigate the opening hours of any potentially noisy venues nearby.
+• Also, investigate any potentially noisy venues and what their opening hours are.

 Businesses and activities to watch for in an area